dev-hack95/dev-hack95/README.md

 - :telescope: I’m a Data Scientist and working on ML/DL models and backend for building Machine learning  applications.
 - 🥅 2023 Goals: To become a Full Stack Data Scientist and Devops Pro
-- :zap: In my free time, I read tech articles from medium.
+- :zap: In my free time, I read tech articles on medium.
 - 📬 How to reach me: [Let's get in touch!][linkedin]

 ### :hammer_and_wrench: Tech Stack: